kane04036/kane04036/README.md

 # I'm Kane

 ### Who am I
-- Student of Kangnam Univ.
+- Student in Kangnam Univ.
 Department of Software(2020.03~)
 ---
 ### What I am insterested in
 - Swift, XCode